-2. HUD will not fund applications that involve laboratory testing on living organisms with the exception of laboratory testing on animals that are residential pests (e.g., cockroaches, bed bugs, mice, etc.) that is a component of a more comprehensive study to improve IPM methods.
-Applicants should be aware that under the technical studies grant programs, HUD is interested in funding applied research that is closely related to improving our ability to identify and control key residential hazards.
+2. HUD will not fund applications that involve laboratory testing on living organisms except for laboratory testing on animals that are residential pests (e.g., cockroaches, bed bugs, mice, etc.) that is a component of a more comprehensive study to improve IPM methods.
+Applicants should be aware that under the technical studies grant programs, HUD is interested in funding applied research that is closely related to improving our ability to identify and sustainably implement interventions to control key residential hazards.
 Applications that have a more basic research focus may not be well suited for funding through these programs.